sherpal/BattleForFlatland/README.md

 While in development, we have a "game-server-launcher" to launch the game servers when a game is launched.
 This is a kind of a "mock up" for a more robust setup, involving, e.g., an Azure gaming service.

-The `game-server-launcher` sub-project is an cask server dedicated to launch games servers on demand.
+The `game-server-launcher` sub-project is a cask server dedicated to launch games servers on demand.
 This project should basically not change (or very few) and hence, even in dev, we package it as a fat jar and launch that.

 Run